 What is the time commitment for the TR@TC2 program?

 Teaching Residents are full time students, meaning that their primary commitment over the course of their program is to their studies.
-Schedules vary based on program (i.e., SIE, TESOL, SCI) and students have obligations at times during the day and in the evening, based on their course schedule, fieldwork obligations, etc. Also, students have course commitments for the entire first summer (including the week of July 4), are in their residency for the full New York City Department of Education (NYCDOE) school year (including times when TC is not in session, such as during Winter Break and Spring Break), and complete their residency at the end of June.
+Schedules vary based on program (i.e., IDA, TESOL, SCI, MATH) and students have obligations at times during the day and in the evening, based on their course schedule, fieldwork obligations, etc. Also, students have course commitments for the entire first summer (including the week of July 4), are in their residency for the full New York City Department of Education (NYCDOE) school year (including times when TC is not in session, such as during Winter Break and Spring Break), and complete their residency at the end of June.

 What is the process for partnering me with a Mentor Teacher?

 When placing Teaching Residents in a school and partnering them with a Mentor Teacher, we consider many factors including strengths, weaknesses, interests, personality, and where you live.
 This process happens in the summer prior to beginning your residency, once we have had an opportunity to get to know you and you have had a chance to become more familiar with the program and NYC schools.

 I already work in a school.
 Can I continue in that position or at that school during my residency?

 No. Each Teaching Resident is paired with a Mentor Teacher in one of our Partnership Schools, where they co-plan and co-teach for an entire school year.
 During this time, Teaching Residents are not teachers of record and do not earn a salary or wage from the school.
 They fill the role of student teacher in placements that we assign.

 Following my residency, what is the process for finding a job?